Randomizing multi-product formulas for Hamiltonian simulation: Comparison and numerical validation

 with $h_{i,j} = 1$ if the respective fermions are nearest neighbors and $h_{i,j} = 0$ otherwise.
 Note that for gauging the performance for free fermions, we do not compare the time evolution operator $U(t)=\ee^{-\ii Ht}$ to its approximation, but the Greens function propagator $G(t)=\ee^{-\ii ht}$ to its approximation.

 All comparisons are done in the randomized sampling framework for a Trotter-Suzuki order of $2\chi=4$, the number of repetitions $R=3$ and corresponding parameters for all other algorithms, ensuring an equal depth measured in the number of the required oracle calls.
-Although the straightforward comparison of their bounds in Fig.\ \ref{fig:compare_bounds} suggests an advantage of our multi-product formulas at about $\tau=0.1$, we find that this is the case for much larger $\tau$ already on actual systems as shown in Fig.\ \ref{fig:compare_numeric}.
+Although the straightforward comparison of their bounds in Fig.~\ref{fig:compare_bounds} suggests an advantage of our multi-product formulas at about $\tau=0.1$, we find that this is the case for much larger $\tau$ already on actual systems as shown in Fig.~\ref{fig:compare_numeric}.
 Note also that since the Hamiltonians we consider are not necessarily geometrically local, known classical simulation techniques will be heavily challenged even for comparably short simulation times

 While the performance of the simple multi-product formula and Trotter-Suzuki is also much better than their bounds indicate, we find that the presented bounds for our proposed multi-product formulas are comparably looser.
-It is also worth to note that performance of the matching version is slightly better than that of the closed-form version, although it comes with the penalty of an additional, classical optimization loop.
-We also find that advantages of our multi-product formulas are visible even for $\tau>1$; in the case of the SYK model, this holds true even for actual simulation times $t>1$.
+It is also worth noting that the performance of the matching version is slightly better than that of the closed-form version, although it comes with the penalty of an additional, classical optimization loop.
+We also find that the advantages of our multi-product formulas are visible even for $\tau>1$; in the case of the SYK model, this holds even for actual simulation times $t>1$.
 Additionally, we find that this advantage can also be maintained for larger system sizes, as indicated by their performance on the model of free fermions.
-The presented numerical studies therefore provide strong arguments for the functioning of our proposed multi-product formulas and their advantage in the presented regimes.
-It is also important to note that the corresponding resolution factors required for the randomized sampling scheme of $\Xi^\mathrm{(cf)}\approx 1.36$ and $\Xi^\mathrm{(m)}\approx 1.22$ are significantly better than the $\Xi^\mathrm{(CW)}\approx 3.1$ of the multi-product formula proposed by Childs and Wiebe in Ref.\ \cite{childsHamiltonianSimulationUsing}.
+The presented numerical studies, therefore, provide strong arguments for the functioning of our proposed multi-product formulas and their advantage in the presented regimes.
+It is also important to note that the corresponding resolution factors required for the randomized sampling scheme of $\Xi^\mathrm{(cf)}\approx 1.36$ and $\Xi^\mathrm{(m)}\approx 1.22$ are significantly better than the $\Xi^\mathrm{(CW)}\approx 3.13$ of the multi-product formula proposed by Childs and Wiebe in Ref.~\cite{childsHamiltonianSimulationUsing} and would thus allow for at least four repetitions before they require the same overhead in circuit evaluations.